AnitaMartinez/libft/README.md

 - **isascii**.
 It tests for an ASCII character (in the range 0 to 127).
 Returns: Nonzero if c is an ASCII character; otherwise, zero.
 - **isprint**.
+It tests for any printing character, including space.
 - **strlen**.
+It computes the length of the string.
 - **memset**.
 It copies the character c (an unsigned char) to the first n characters of the string pointed to.
 - **bzero**.